sumbose/iRF/README.md

 ## iterative Random Forests (iRF)

-The R package `iRF` implements iterative Random Forests, a method for iteratively growing ensemble of weighted decision trees, and detecting high-order feature interactions by analyzing feature usage on decision paths.
+The R package `iRF` implements iterative Random Forests, a method for iteratively growing an ensemble of weighted decision trees, and detecting high-order feature interactions by analyzing feature usage on decision paths.
-This version uses source codes from the R package `randomForest` by Andy Liaw and Matthew Weiner and the original Fortran codes by Leo Breiman and Adele Cutler.
+This package uses source codes from the R packages `FSInteract` by Hyun Jik Kim and Rajen D. Shah, `randomForest` by Andy Liaw and Matthew Wiener, and the original Random Forest Fortran codes by Leo Breiman and Adele Cutler.
+It was built and tsted in OSX and linux.

 To download and install the package, use `devtools`